outpaddling/LPJS/README.md

 dirty data analysis.
 Quickly deploy on as many cloud instances as you need for this week's computations.

 Note that THERE IS NOTHING INHERENTLY COMPLICATED ABOUT AN HPC CLUSTER.
-In its most basic form, it's just a LAN with some software to manage computing resources.
+In its most basic form, it's just a LAN with a file server and some software to manage computing resources.
 One can make a cluster as complicated as they wish, but simple HPC clusters are both possible and useful.